jeremysimons/unchained-ext-to-plugin/readme.md

+# this does not work at this time due to ext.to's bot protection.

 # EXT.TO Plugin for Unchained Android

 This repository contains a search plugin for [EXT.TO](https://ext.to) that works with the [Unchained Android](https://github.com/LivingWithHippos/unchained-android) app.